msel-source/mefwriter/README.md

 be a good tradeoff between compression and ease-of-use for decompressing data later on.
 If blocks get too large, then a lot of data has to be decompressed to find what you are looking for.

+This module is not intended to be the definitive way to generate MEF 3.0 files.
+It is simply one approach that is generalized and is suitable for many applications.

 This software is licensed under the Apache software license 2.0.
 See [LICENSE](./LICENSE) for details.